svalkiers/clusTCR/index.md

 ---

-# clusTCR: a Python interface for rapid clustering of large sets of CDR3 sequences
+# ClusTCR: a Python interface for rapid clustering of large sets of CDR3 sequences with unknown antigen specificity

 A two-step clustering approach that combines the speed of the [Faiss Clustering Library](https://github.com/facebookresearch/faiss) with the accuracy of [Markov Clustering Algorithm](https://micans.org/mcl/)
 {: .fs-5 .fw-300 }

-On a standard machine*, clusTCR can cluster **1 million CDR3 sequences in under 5 minutes**.
+On a standard machine*, ClusTCR can cluster **1 million CDR3 sequences in under 5 minutes**.
 <sub>*Intel(R) Core(TM) i7-10875H CPU @ 2.30GHz, using 8 CPUs</sub>

-Compared to other state-of-the-art clustering algorithms ([GLIPH2](http://50.255.35.37:8080/),  [iSMART](https://github.com/s175573/iSMART) and [tcrdist](https://github.com/kmayerb/tcrdist3)), clusTCR shows comparable clustering quality, but provides a steep increase in speed and scalability.
+Compared to other state-of-the-art clustering algorithms ([GLIPH2](http://50.255.35.37:8080/),  [iSMART](https://github.com/s175573/iSMART) and [TCRDist](https://github.com/kmayerb/tcrdist3)), ClusTCR shows comparable clustering quality, but provides a steep increase in speed and scalability.